 We hear a lot about reverse mortgages today, but in spite of that, there’s still a great deal of confusion surrounding them.
 In simplest terms, a reverse mortgage is a species of home equity loan for homeowners 62 years old or older that does not require monthly payments.
 Once considered a kind of last-resort source of money, reverse mortgages have now expanded their uses.
-Let’s take a closer look, then, at what exactly a reverse mortgage is and how it can help Bloomfield HIlls homeowners.
+Let’s take a closer look, then, at what exactly a reverse mortgage is and how it can help Metro Detroit Michigan homeowners.

 What Is a Reverse Mortgage?